 Complaints

 If you have a complaint or concern about the course or the instructor, please discuss it first with the instructor.
-If you feel you cannot discuss it with the instructor, contact the Lead Instructor for further guidance: For on-ground students—Dr. Annalisa Enrile at enrile@usc.edu; for VAC students—Dr. Tyan Parker Dominguez, tyanpark@usc.edu, If you still do not receive a satisfactory response or solution, contact your advisor or Joshua Watson, director of Student Affairs at jjwatson@usc.edu.
+If you feel you cannot discuss it with the instructor, contact the Lead Instructor for further guidance: For on-ground students—Sara Jimenez McSweyn, LCSW, mcsweyn@usc.edu; for VAC students—Dr. Tyan Parker Dominguez, tyanpark@usc.edu, If you still do not receive a satisfactory response or solution, contact your advisor or Joshua Watson, director of Student Affairs at jjwatson@usc.edu.

-Tips for Maximizing Your Learning Experience in this Course (Optional)
+Tips for Maximizing Your Learning Experience in this Course

 Be mindful of getting proper nutrition, exercise, rest, and sleep!